BrianRuizy/gatsby-minimal-portfolio/_data/featured/bumpit.md

 github: https://github.com/BrianRuizy/2019-Microsoft-IoT-hackathon
 date: 2019-12
 name: Bump.IT
-subtitle: This project idea placed first at a Microsoft Azure IoT Hackathon in Houston, Tx.
+title: This project idea placed first at a Microsoft Azure IoT Hackathon in Houston, Tx.
-category: Hackathon
+category: Microsoft Hackathon
 description: '1st place app leverages the latest of Azure and Machine Learning to aid a $6.4B dollar issue of road potholes'
 tags:
   - Azure